-Warning: Only service personnel experienced and certified in refrigeration and qualified to work with high-voltage electrical equipment should be allowed to install or work on this Tube-Ice® machine.
-Make sure all of the following items have been checked before starting the machine for the first time: Check that the water inlet connections are attached properly.
+Warning: Only service personnel experienced and certified in refrigeration and qualified to work with high-voltage electrical equipment should be allowed to install or work on this Tube-Ice[®] machine.

+Make sure all of the following items have been checked before starting the machine for the first time:

+- Check that the water inlet connections are attached properly.
 The water inlet shutoff valves for the condenser and the water tank should be open.
 The water level in the water tank should be at a height where the makeup water float valve will be closed when the machine is idle.

+- Make sure the cutter motor gear reducer is lubricated.

+- Check that the compressor crankcase oil level is at the proper height as indicated by the compressor body sight glass.

+- Open all necessary valves, including:

+- Compressor service valves

+- Thawing gas-line stop valve

+- King valve

-Make sure the cutter motor gear reducer is lubricated.
-Check that the compressor crankcase oil level is at the proper height as indicated by the compressor body sight glass.
-Open all necessary valves, including: Compressor service valves Thawing gas-line stop valve King valve Both float switch stop valves Except the charging valves, check that all stop valves in the refrigerant system are open, according to the attached tags.
+- Both float switch stop valves

+Except the charging valves, check that all stop valves in the refrigerant system are open, according to the attached tags.
 All valves are tagged with instructions.

-Immediately after opening the refrigerant valves, check the entire machine for refrigerant leaks with an that on motor nameplate for compliance before switching on disconnect.
+Immediately after opening the refrigerant valves, check the entire machine for refrigerant leaks with an electronic leak detector or by doing a bubble test.